 - Establish a Center of Excellence.
 Last but not least it might be worth it to think about creating a Center of Excellence for process mapping or business process management.
 There are various approaches to achieve something like this.
 For further information read about how a Center of Excellence can help with digital transformation and about how to grow your Center of Excellence.

-With these recommendations in mind you are well set up for success.
+With these recommendations in mind you are well set up to reap the benefits of process mapping.
 But before you head off, let us quickly talk about common pitfalls.

 This section elaborates on pitfalls you want to avoid when getting started with process mapping.